Meet the cast of Last Tango in Halifax series five - TheNewsTrace

 Katherine Rose Morley performs Ellie

 Who’s Ellie?
-Raff’s childhood sweetheart and now spouse, she grew to become pregnant with their child Calamity whereas they have been each nonetheless in school.
+Raff’s childhood sweetheart and now spouse, she turned pregnant with their child Calamity whereas they have been each nonetheless in school.
 They’re now fortunately married, and Ellie is pregnant once more and dealing at the similar grocery store the place Alan has utilized to work.

 Timothy West performs Ted

 Who’s Ted?
-Alan’s cheeky and flirtatious brother, who lives in New Zealand together with his household.
-The household final noticed him when he attended Alan and Celia’s marriage ceremony.
+Alan’s cheeky and flirtatious brother, who lives in New Zealand along with his household.
+The household final noticed him when he attended Alan and Celia’s wedding ceremony.

 The place have I seen Timothy West earlier than?
-Lately West performed Non-public Godfrey in Dad’s Military: The Misplaced Episodes, nd has starred in Not Going Out, EastEnders and Coronation Road.
+Just lately West performed Personal Godfrey in Dad’s Military: The Misplaced Episodes, nd has starred in Not Going Out, EastEnders and Coronation Avenue.
 He additionally performs Jeremy Lister in the BBC interval drama Gentleman Jack, and has appeared in movies together with Ever After, Joan of Arc, and 102 Dalmatians.

 Liam McCheyne performs Harrison